chrisnoonan98675/site/xl-deploy/how-to/deploy-to-a-provisioned-environment.markdown

 After you use XL Deploy's [provisioning feature](/xl-deploy/concept/provisioning-environments-with-xl-deploy.html) to provision an [environment](/xl-deploy/how-to/provision-an-environment.html), you can deploy applications to it.

 To do so, you need to add the middleware containers that result from the provisioning to an [XL Deploy environment](/xl-deploy/how-to/create-an-environment-in-xl-deploy.html).
-XL Deploy will automatically do this for you if you set the **Environment Id** property on the [provisioning package](/xl-deploy/how-to/create-a-provisioning-package.html).
+XL Deploy will automatically do this for you if you set the **Environment Name** property on the [provisioning package](/xl-deploy/how-to/create-a-provisioning-package.html).

 After the environment is set up as desired, follow the instructions in [Deploy an application](/xl-deploy/how-to/deploy-an-application.html) to deploy an application to it.